Trajectory analysis of Myocardial Infarction using PILOT

 Here we show the whole process for applying PILOT to scRNA data using Myocardial Infarction scRNA Data, you can download the Anndata (h5ad) file from here, and place it in the Datasets folder.

-import PILOT as pl
+import pilotpy as pl

 import scanpy as sc